 Note: Feel free to contact me for copies of any of these publications if you do not have direct access to the journals.

 Denise van der Kamp, Peter Lorentzen, and Daniel Mattingly.
-Forthcoming.
+2017.
 “Racing to the Bottom or to the Top?
 Decentralization, Revenue Pressures, and Governance Reform in China.”
 World Development.

 Formal theory articles dataset (MS Excel format)